theRealAph/ScopeLocals/README.md

 provides developers with an independent variable for each thread to share their own copy of data.

+The following example shows a server implemented by a server framework class, a logger and a database driver.
+It uses a `ThreadLocal` to communicate permissions from the server framework to the logger and database components.

     class ServerFramework {
       // 1.
 Provide a per-thread channel betwen the framework and its components final static ThreadLocal<Permissions> PERMISSIONS = ...;